waku-org/go-waku/docs/tutorials/pre-requisites-of-running-on-chain-spam-protected-chat2.md

     ![](https://i.imgur.com/RgmH7C1.png)

 5. You can find the endpoints for the hosted node using https and wss.
-The wss endpoint is the relevant one for connecting the waku node to the RLN contract on Sepolia network.
+The wss endpoint is the relevant one for connecting the Waku node to the RLN contract on Sepolia network.
 Like follows:

     ![](https://i.imgur.com/xqbOcOH.png)